 The sun will be beating down upon your head on the trek in.
-You should therefore bring a lightweight, easy-to-pack sun hat to protect your head and face from getting sun burnt.
+Therefore, you should bring a lightweight, easy-to-pack sun hat to protect your head and face from getting sun burnt.
 This will also lessen the chance of getting sun stroke.

-Try and get a sun hat with neck protection like the one shown adjacent.
+Try and get a sun hat with neck protection and avoid bringing large bulky hats on your treks.

-In addition to a good sun hat we highly recommend bringing a few Buff headwear neck scarves.
+In addition to a good sun hat, we highly recommend bringing a few neck warmers along.
 These are great for protecting your face and neck from the elements and keeping dust and particulates out of your lungs.

 You can bring a lightweight version and a semi-fleeced version for higher up on the mountain.

 A warm fleeced beanie is an absolute must.
 The North Face, Berghaus and Arc'teryx make good fleeced beanies.

 Alternatively, a good wooly beanie will also do the job.
 Just make sure it is comfortable and keeps your head toasty!

 Aconcagua is one of the coldest summits in the world, often colder than Everest.
 Therefore, a full fleece balaclava will serve you well on the summit push.